nuntawat168/todo-app/README.md

 Welcome to our sleek and intuitive Todo App designed to elevate your task management experience.
 With a minimalist design and powerful functionalities, this app is crafted to boost your productivity effortlessly.

+## How to Access

+Visit our [Todo App](https://nuntawat168.github.io/todo-app/) and start managing your tasks efficiently.
+Whether you are a casual user or a productivity enthusiast, our app is designed to meet your needs with simplicity and elegance.

+Feel free to explore, organize, and conquer your tasks with our Todo App!
+If you have any questions or feedback, don't hesitate to reach out.

 ## Features

 1. **Add New Todos:** Easily add new tasks to your list with a simple click, keeping your to-dos organized.